Getting Better Cellular Data Speeds

 Conclusion: Analyze Before You Optimize

-There are a few different options for optimizing cellular data performance, but before you know how to proceed you need to be aware of things that could be affecting your current performance.
+There are a few different options for optimizing cellular data performance, but before you know how to proceed, you need to be aware of things that could affect your current performance.

 Line of sight to towers, distance, technology supported by your equipment, network congestion, and data plan restrictions are just a few of the things that could have an effect.

-There are easy solutions, like moving your equipment or using an indoor antenna, or more advanced solutions like a directly wired antenna or a cellular booster.
+There are easy solutions, like moving your equipment or using an indoor antenna, or more advanced solutions, like a directly wired antenna, cellular booster, bonding, or band locking.

 Cellular boosters can be quite useful for boosting the signal to a smartphone to get a more solid phone call.
 But when it comes to enhancing cellular data performance, things get more complicated.